aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridnamecollection/_index.md

 ```

 Remove the name at the specific index.

+**Remarks**

 Please make sure that the name is not referred by the other formulas before calling the method.
 And if the name is referred,please only set Name.RefersTo as null.

 **Parameters:**
 | Parameter | Type | Description |